We enjoyed a great evening and slept well even though it rained through the night.

 N62 31.785 W143 15.479

-Steve, of course, went fishing with the kayak.
-By 9:30 p.m. he hadn't returned so I headed to the shore to take a look.
+Steve went fishing.
+By 9:30 p.m. he hadn't returned so I headed to the lake to check.
 Took my camera with me as there was still some light in the sky.

 Steve coming to shore with his kayak as the sun set on Twin Lakes

 Steve caught some grayling.
-While he cleaned them I continued to take pictures of the setting sun.
+I continued to take pictures of the setting sun.

 Sun setting over Twin Lakes